-A proposal to reshape the Senate so that it no longer can block legislation indefinitely, gets consulted on fewer matters and loses its power to call a vote of no confidence in the government.
+A proposal to reshape the Senate so that it no longer can block legislation indefinitely, gets consulted on fewer matters and loses its power to topple the executive by calling a vote of no confidence in the government.
 Today’s 315 directly elected senators would be replaced by 100 regional councilors and mayors who are indirectly elected or appointed.

 The Reference Shelf